netmMDHemmings/netmMDHemmings/README.md

 * Feel free to get straight into the point rather than saying 'Hi' - I don't mind at all
 * Slack is usually the best way to get me, Email is likely to be ignored, if it's super urgent then call
-* Emojis are fine, Gifs are encourage if appropriately humourous
+* Emojis are fine, Gifs are encouraged if appropriately humourous
 * I prefer asynchronous communication via Slack.
 If you got my message, you don’t have to reply instantly.
 Sometimes you may get my Slack message on the weekends or in the late evening.
 I shared it with you because I just came up with an idea and don’t want to forget it.
 I don’t expect a reply on the weekend, on your vacation and when you are away.
 Reply when you start your workday.

 ### Me in Meetings